roman-milk/roman-milk.github.io/humiliated.md

+===

- ****** Humiliated Ch.
-03 ****** byStoryTeller07© "Don't be silly dear you have to stay the weekend.
+"Don't be silly dear you have to stay the weekend.
 I've planned some naughty games, especially for you," Irene rebuked her.
 It was adorable, the way this mature woman, had sunk into such a subservient role.

  "But mistress, I can't stay.
 All this trouble has got to me," Tracy said, with a sob.
 "I need to get away somewhere quiet, to recuperate.
 I need somewhere peaceful and calm, somewhere to recover from all these bad things I've done.
 I've become a pathetic little slut.
 If I stay here I'll sink into the abyss," Tracy meaningfully pleaded.